-How to Get AGD Credits for Dental Implants
+The Essential Guide to AGD Credits for Dental Implants

-Instead of scrambling to find last-minute courses to fulfill your CE requirements, what if you planned your education strategically?
-A single, comprehensive training program can provide all the credits you need for a renewal cycle while also equipping you with a skill that can redefine your practice.
-Dental implantology is that skill.
+Instead of scrambling for last-minute CE courses, what if you planned your education strategically?
+A single, comprehensive program can provide all the credits you need for a renewal cycle while equipping you with a skill that redefines your practice: dental implantology.
 By choosing a quality, hands-on residency, you invest in your future and your patients’ health.
-The key is finding a program that is AGD PACE-accredited to ensure your efforts are officially recognized.
-We’ll cover everything you need to know about how to get AGD credits for dental implants, from finding providers to understanding what makes a course truly valuable.
+The key is finding a program that is AGD PACE-accredited to ensure your efforts are recognized.
+We’ll cover everything you need to know about getting AGD credits for dental implants and what makes a course truly valuable.

 Key Takeaways